-There were no changes to the Shire's Strategic Community Plan.
-A full review is scheduled for 2022.
+There were no changes to the Shire's Strategic

 Corporate Business Plan

 During the year the Shire reviewed the Corporate Business Plan that sets out the projects and services the Shire will deliver over a five year period to achieve the outcomes identified in the Strategic Community Plan.
 The review considered the feedback received from the 2021 community scorecard survey and to reflect any new opportunities and challenges that have been identified.
 The revised CBP includes a project on a page summary for the Shire's strategic projects.